yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 **Don't Make Friends**.
 I'm talking about professional relationships in the office, within your projects, at the company you're working for.
 Remember that 99 percent of people will not become experts.
-They will remain who they are&mdash;regular programmers with no passion or ambition.
+They will remain who they are---regular programmers with no passion or ambition.
 What's really bad for you is that they will want you to stay _with them_.
 Nobody will enjoy seeing your growth, and your closest friends will become your enemies.
 Not explicitly, but subconsciously they